 - Your information is retained on a secure, encrypted server and will never be used other than for the above stated purpose by FIW (Angling Trust)

-- Your data will never be passed to any third party other than: Angling Trust, Wye & Usk Foundation, Visit Wales, Goodform Group and Natural Resources Wales (NRW).
+- Personal data will never be passed to any third party other than: Angling Trust, Wye & Usk Foundation, Visit Wales, Goodform Group, Environment Agency (EA) and Natural Resources Wales (NRW).

 - You may unsubscribe at any time with immediate effect by clicking on the “Unsubscribe” link which will appear at the foot of all emails sent to you.